Bedtime Stories (album): Commercial performance

 In Brazil, sales of the album exceeded 380,000 units by February 1996, which earned it a platinum certification by the Associação Brasileira dos Produtores de Discos (ABPD).
 In Argentina, the Cámara Argentina de Productores de Fonogramas y Videogramas (CAPIF) certified the album double platinum, which denotes the shipment of 120,000 copies in the country.
 Bedtime Stories debuted at number two on the UK Albums Chart on November 5, 1994.
 It was held off the top by Bon Jovi's Cross Road, and remained a total of 30 weeks on the chart.
 Bedtime Stories was certified platinum by the British Phonographic Industry (BPI) for shipments of 300,000 copies.
-It also reached the second spot in France, Finland, Italy, and Portugal.
+It also reached number two in France, Finland, Italy, and Portugal.
 The album was a number four hit in Germany, remaining 37 weeks on the German Albums Chart, and received a platinum certification by Bundesverband Musikindustrie (BVMI) after moving in excess of 500,000 copies in the country.
-Bedtime Stories reached the second spot of the European Top 100 Albums chart, and has sold over two million copies across Europe.
+Bedtime Stories reached number two on the European Top 100 Albums chart, and has sold over two million copies across Europe.

 In Australia, the album entered the ARIA chart at number one, and was certified double platinum by the Australian Recording Industry Association (ARIA) for shipments of 140,000 copies.
 In New Zealand, Bedtime Stories debuted and peaked at number five on November 20, before dropping to number 16 the following week.
-The album reached the ninth spot of Japan's Oricon album chart, and received a platinum certification by the Recording Industry Association of Japan (RIAJ).
+The album reached number nine on Japan's Oricon album chart, and received a platinum certification by the Recording Industry Association of Japan (RIAJ).
 Worldwide, Bedtime Stories has sold over eight million copies.